Wandalen/wTools/module/core/deterministic_rand/docs/invariant/001_child_index_determinism.md

 - The timing of spawning relative to parent draws
 - The thread that performs the spawning

-This invariant holds only when the `determinism` feature is active.
+This invariant holds only when compiled with the deterministic backend.

 ### Enforcement Mechanism